DeliciousLines/one-file-docs/documentation/_ overview.md

 > **NOTE**
 > All paths within the `.ofd` project file are relative to the folder (except for the `logo` and `icon` fields).
 > For instance if you want to use `folder-path/theme.txt` as a theme then you can simply specify `theme "theme.txt"` in the `.ofd` file.

+## Overriding `.ofd`

+You can easily override values from the `.ofd` file by providing them on the command line.
+For example if you want to output documentation to a different file you can run `ofd -d documentation -o alternative_path.html`.

 ## File order